brianhillsley/MoveMe/README.txt

 MoveMe is a movies app displaying box office and top rental DVDs using [The Movie Database API](http://docs.themoviedb.apiary.io/#).

-Time spent: 10 hours spent in total
+Time spent: 20 hours spent in total (I spent a lot of time researching more topics)

 ## User Stories